Fly0: Persistent Metric Anchoring for Zero-Shot Aerial Vision-Language Navigation: Details of Experimental Setup

 \subsection{Computational Architecture and Deployment}

 Our system adopts a hybrid Cloud-Edge Collaborative Architecture to balance the computational demands of large-scale semantic reasoning with the real-time requirements of flight control:

 \textbf{Server-Side Semantic Reasoning (Cloud):} The computationally intensive Multimodal Large Language Model (MLLM) is deployed on a remote high-performance server cluster equipped with 4 $\times$ NVIDIA A800 GPUs.
-During operation, the UAV transmits compressed first-person view (FPV) images to the server via a low-latency API.
-The server executes the 2D Semantic Goal Grounding module (as described in Sec.
-4.1) and returns the pixel coordinates of the target to the UAV.
+During operation, the UAV transmits compressed first-person view images to the server through a low-latency API.
+The server executes the structured semantic grounding module and returns a JSON object containing the target point, target box, relation token, and confidence.